 “Then that one is yours, topaz is also the stone of November, so this works well for you and if your anything like your friend here your aura will change also, best to have something like this to keep you safe also.”

 Even she seemed completely baffled by the man’s actions.
 “But why is it pink?”

 “I saw the bags of that store which sells everything pink; it doesn’t take a genius to know that’s probably your favorite color.”

-“So…” Rachael spoke braking the sudden silence between them.
+“So…” Rachael spoke breaking the sudden silence between them.
 “That just happened.”

 “It did.”
 Taryn agreed.

-“The way that man was talking about auras and such, do you think… I don’t know, he might have something that’s kind of like you?”
+“The way that man was talking about auras and stuff, do you think… I don’t know.
+He might have something that’s kind of like you?
+Or something like it?”

 “Maybe, but I’m no expert.
-Afterall, there are many people out there with abilities I don’t think any of us can really understand.” she changed the subject.
+I was told once that there are many people out there with different abilities that we can’t fully understand.” she changed the subject.
 “Hey while you went to get it sized correctly, did he say anything about a name for the ring?”